Module fiber

 Warning: yield() and any function which implicitly yields (such as sleep()) can fail (raise an exception).

-For example, this function has a loop which repeats until
+For example, this function has a loop that repeats until

 cancel() happens.